If I Ruled the World

 -

-All of our workshops can be delivered in either French or English or a combination of the two.
+All of our workshops can be delivered in either English or French or a combination of the two.
 Most of our facilitators are bilingual and we always have translators on hand to ensure our workshops can be enjoyed by all.

 The Centre for the Arts and Global Leadership reserves the right to change the programme schedule and to add additional workshops and performances as capacity requires.